 Term Coverage Ending with Employment

 Keep in mind that the life insurance offered through work is not “whole life“, or “cash value” life insurance.
-It is basically a term policy that expires when your employment with the company ends (with a max age of 65 or 70 oftentimes a provision).
+It might be a group universal plan, but most likely it will be a term policy that expires when your employment with the company ends (with a max age of 65 or 70 oftentimes a provision).
 For more information about the difference between these policy types, see our whole life vs. term article.
 If you lose your job, you lose your coverage.
 You also don’t get any of the benefits of a cash value policy, such as the ability to take loans or surrender it for money.
 Keep in mind that employer life insurance is not permanent.

 You Probably Need Much More Coverage